fadeev19190/machine_learning/titanic_survive_pred/README.md

-RandomForrestRegression gives as 76% accuracy according to kaggle.com
+RandomForestRegression gives as 76% accuracy according to kaggle.com